ankrh/MCmatlab/README.md

 - `figure(100);`
 - `imagesc(model.G.y,model.G.z,NFRslice.');` We can use the 1D coordinate arrays from model.G for the y and z coordinate values.
 The `.'` is there because Mathworks has designed the imagesc function to plot the first coordinate along the vertical axis and the second coordinate along the horizontal axis, which is the opposite of what we want.

-`model.MC.normalizedFluenceRate_detected`
-[W/cm^2/W.incident]
-(Note that normalizedFluenceRate can be abbreviated NFR in your code) A 3D or 4D array (4D if simulating broadband light) (x,y,z,lambda) of normalized fluence rate values like model.MC.NFR, but only counting those photons that ended up on the light collector.

 `model.MC.normalizedAbsorption`
 [W/cm^3/W.incident]
 (Note that normalizedAbsorption can be abbreviated NA in your code) A 3D or 4D array (4D if simulating broadband light) (x,y,z,lambda) of normalized absorption values.
 This is what's plotted in figure 3.

-`model.MC.normalizedAbsorption_detected`
-[W/cm^3/W.incident]
-(Note that normalizedAbsorption can be abbreviated NA in your code) A 3D or 4D array (4D if simulating broadband light) (x,y,z,lambda) of normalized absorption values like model.MC.NA, but only counting those photons that ended up on the light collector.

 `model.MC.farField`
 [W/sr/W.incident]